 - Arithmetic of Rational Numbers

 - Estimation and Approximation

-You may not use a calculator on the Mathematics Placement Examination.
-You are allowed 75 minutes to complete your mathematics examination.
+You may not use a calculator on the Mathematics Placement Exam.
+You are allowed 75 minutes to complete this exam.